winters0x64/WebSec/Tasks/Web App/web_app.md

   - Use PHP Session and Cookie (For authentication, authorization, etc.)
   - Should have a file upload option
   - Should have admin user with admin panel
-  - A booking system webapp should be implemented.
+  - A ticket booking system webapp should be implemented.
   - Use the LAMP stack.